Emerging Leaders Program

 Skill Development: Training in professional communication, résumé writing, financial literacy, scholarship planning, and career navigation.

-Global Perspective: Activities like the Model U.N. simulation and publication in Verity connect students to issues and audiences beyond their own communities.
+Global Perspective: Activities like the Model U.N. simulation and publication in Verity Voices Journal immerse students in global issues and connect them with audiences beyond their own communities.

 Network Access: Direct interaction with young professionals, industry leaders, and guest speakers who share insights and open doors to future opportunities.